boban100janovski/boban984.github.io/_drafts/Angular2-Token-Management-OAuth2-ROPC-Flow.md

 ---
 tags: [Angular2, ROPC, OAUTH2, IdentityServer4, ASP.NET Core, TypeScript]
-title: Angular 2 Token Management (OAuth2 - ROPC Flow)
+title: Angular 2 Token Management, OAuth2 - ROPC Flow
 ---
+{% include toc %}

-This post will cover the topic of authenticating an Angular 2 client using the ROPC flow, managing the tokens (bearer and refresh token) and in brief how to setup IdentityServer4 for ROPC.
+This post will cover the topic of authenticating an Angular 2 client using the ROPC flow, managing the tokens (bearer and refresh token) and in brief how to setup IdentityServer4 for the ROPC flow.
 We will also create a simple API using ASP.NET Core MVC 6 to test out the tokens.
 <!--more-->

+If you have a the Authentication and API layer already done, feel free to jump to the Angular client part of this post, the auth service class that holds the logic is not tied to a specific backend implementation so it will work for your project as well, just make sure you change the URLs.

 I will assume you already have some basic knowledge of Angular and TypeScript.